at Advocates for Children

 Get tips on creative transportation solutions for students experiencing homelessness in rural areas.

-Youth who are temporarily living in Runaway and Homeless Youth (RHY) shelters and who attend their school of origin in a different district from the shelter must receive free transportation to school.
-The RHY shelter where the student is residing should provide transportation to school for the student.
-The shelter will be fully reimbursed for the expense by NYSED.
-If the RHY shelter is unwilling or unable to provide transportation, the school district of origin must provide transportation and will be eligible for full reimbursement by NYSED.
-To arrange reimbursement, school districts should submit this form to: Nancy Chacho, NYSED, P.O.
-Box 7256, Albany, NY 12224.
-With the completed form, include a cover letter with:
+Youth who are temporarily living in Runaway and Homeless Youth (RHY) shelters and who attend their school of origin in a different district from the shelter must receive free transportation to and from school.
+The school district of attendance must provide transportation and will be eligible for full reimbursement by NYSED.
+To arrange reimbursement, school districts should submit this form to:

 Laws and Guidance

 New York State Education Law Section 3209, which went into effect on April 20, 2017, includes important updates to transportation services for students in temporary housing.
 The new transportation requirements can be found in sub-section 4.

 McKinney-Vento Homeless Education Assistance Act, as Reathorized by Title IX Part A of the Every Student Succeeds Act [PDF]